-Mr. Michel is CEO, and Senior Counsel at Michel & Associates, P.C..
+Mr. Michel is CEO, and Senior Partner at Michel & Associates, P.C..
 His practice focuses on adversarial litigation and regulatory compliance advice in the fields of firearms law, civil rights, land use, and environmental law.
 He has been lead counsel in over 50 jury trials.

 Mr. Michel is recognized as one of the leading authorities on California and federal firearms laws in the country.
 For over two decades he has played a significant role in advocating and defending individual civil and constitutional rights, and particularly Second Amendment rights, and in helping to shape related legislation.
 He has been instrumental in crafting some of the most important legal challenges to legislation that infringes on rights guaranteed by the Constitution.